Wind up a limited company that owes you money

 Companies go into compulsory liquidation when they become insolvent - that is, unable to pay their debts, or with assets worth less than their debts - and no arrangement has been agreed with creditors.

 If an insolvent company owes you money, you can ask the High Court to make a compulsory winding-up order against it.
 Generally, this only happens after you have exhausted all other ways of recovering your money.
 See what is compulsory winding up?

 You must be owed at least £750, without dispute, before you can ask for a winding-up order.
 Orders can be requested either by other businesses or individuals.

-This guide explains the circumstances under which compulsory winding-up orders can be made, and how creditors can attempt to recover their money through the Courts.
+This guide explains the circumstances under which compulsory winding-up orders can be made - see how do I wind up a company?
+It also details how creditors can attempt to recover their money through the Courts.